jeralyntrose-glitch/InnerVerse/replit.md

 # System Architecture

 ## Frontend Architecture
 - **Interface**: Single-page application with a modern, glassmorphic UI, animated SVG brain icon, and a purple gradient theme.
+Includes a live visual cost tracker with a golden theme.
 - **Theme System**: Light/Dark mode toggle with persistence via localStorage.
 - **Upload Flow**: Supports drag-and-drop PDF uploads, Google Drive integration, and YouTube video transcription to PDF.
-Progress tracking and real-time status updates are provided for all uploads.
+Provides progress tracking, real-time status updates, and persistent error notifications.
+Mobile-optimized upload boxes and progress bars.
-- **Chat Flow**: Integrates a chat interface that allows users to ask questions about uploaded documents, with answers generated by GPT models.
+- **Chat Flow**: Integrates a chat interface with iPhone-style bubbles, allowing users to ask questions about uploaded documents and manage them via chat commands (`list docs`, `delete doc [id]`, `show doc [id]`, `help`).
+Answers are generated by GPT models, searching across all uploaded documents.
 - **Features**: Auto-clipboard copy for document IDs, responsive design for mobile, and various UI enhancements for user interaction.
+Upload completion sound notification.

 ## Backend Architecture
 - **Framework**: FastAPI with asynchronous operations.
 - **Runtime**: Python with Uvicorn ASGI server.
 - **Design Pattern**: Stateless API where the frontend manages `document_id` and the backend uses it for Pinecone queries.
+- **Deployment**: VM deployment to ensure inclusion of system packages like `ffmpeg`.

 ## Document Processing Pipeline
 - **PDF Parsing**: Uses PyPDF2 for text extraction from PDFs.
-- **Text Chunking**: Employs LangChain's `RecursiveCharacterTextSplitter` to break documents into overlapping chunks (1000 characters with 200 character overlap) to maintain context.
+- **Text Chunking**: Employs LangChain's `RecursiveCharacterTextSplitter` to break documents into overlapping chunks (1000 characters with 200 character overlap).
-- **YouTube Transcription**: Utilizes `yt-dlp` for audio extraction from YouTube videos, OpenAI Whisper API for transcription, and ReportLab for PDF generation, supporting videos of any length through smart chunking.
+- **YouTube Transcription**: Utilizes `yt-dlp` for audio extraction, OpenAI Whisper API for transcription, and ReportLab for PDF generation.
+Includes extended timeouts for long videos (60 min frontend, 15 min Whisper) and robust error handling for download issues.
+- **Text to PDF**: Converts text to formatted PDFs with automatic punctuation and grammar fixes using GPT-3.5.
+- **Large File Support**: Efficient binary uploads (multipart/form-data), batch processing for Pinecone upserts (batches of 50), and increased embedding timeouts for large files.

 ## Vector Storage Strategy
 - **Database**: Pinecone vector database (index: "mbti-knowledge") for storing document embeddings.
-- **Query Strategy**: Filters by `document_id` to ensure queries are answered from the specified document's content.
+- **Query Strategy**: Filters by `document_id` for document-specific queries, and performs global searches across all documents when no specific ID is provided.

 ## Embedding Generation
 - **Provider**: OpenAI API (`text-embedding-ada-002` model) for generating embeddings.